Udo/udonscript/README.md

 - `testrunner` - Automated test suite runner
 - `dump` - Compile-only tool that prints decoded bytecode for debugging

+Use `./build --release` for an optimized release build; it defaults to a debug build.

 ### Useful Directories

 - `src/core/` - Interpreter core